USDA Business Loans in Texas

 Fresno, California-based community bank offering SBA 7(a) loans, commercial real estate, agricultural lending, and business banking.
 Serves California's Central Valley and beyond.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
-In Texas, 4 lenders currently offer USDA financing with loan amounts from $50K to $25M and rates typically ranging from Variable or fixed, competitive.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
+In Texas, 4 lenders currently offer USDA financing with loan amounts from $50K to $10M and rates typically ranging from Fixed or variable, negotiated with lender.

 Texas has the second-largest state economy in the U.S., with major metros including Houston, Dallas-Fort Worth, Austin, and San Antonio each offering distinct economic drivers.
 The state's lack of income tax and business-friendly environment have attracted massive corporate relocations.